 LAS VEGAS — An insurer and its massage therapist insured announced Aug.
 5 that they reached a settlement “globally resolving” the insured’s breach of contract, bad faith and declaratory judgment coverage lawsuit arising from underlying allegations that he engaged in inappropriate sexual acts while he was performing a massage (Limmie Young, III, et al. v.
 Starr Indemnity & Liability Company, No. 14-00239, D. Nev.).

-FORT LAUDERDALE, Fla. — A Florida federal judge on May 31 dismissed a disability claimant’s complaint after determining that the claimant’s breach of contract and bad faith allegations are barred by the policy’s three-year limitations provision and Delaware’s applicable three-year statute of limitations (Douglas Kuber v.
+FORT LAUDERDALE, Fla. — A Florida federal judge on Aug.
+8 dismissed a disability claimant’s amended complaint with prejudice after determining that the claimant cannot successfully allege breach of contract and bad faith claims against the insurer because they are barred by the policy’s three-year limitations provision and Delaware’s applicable three-year statute of limitations (Douglas Kuber v.
 The Prudential Insurance Company of America, No. 19-80151, S.D.
 Fla., 2019 U.S. Dist.
-LEXIS 92468).
+LEXIS 134537).